Unit 1.1 - Introduction

 To get started we'll setup the i2c peripheral on our development kit and read out the ID register of the LSM303AGR accelerometer.

-The starting point can be found in the file at exercises/8-embedded/1-embedded-ecosystem/src/main.rs
+The starting point can be found in the file at exercises/8-embedded/1-embedded-ecosystem/src/main.rs in the repository.

 Try to run the existing project and then fill in the functionality as instructed by the comments.